INFO-4602-5602/project1-zayo-project1/README.md

 ## Unique Visualizations
 ### Visualization 1: Map and Filter

 The first visualization is combined by two parts -  Map and filter.
 For the map, we visualize the locations of each account with steel blue dots.
 It is easy to tell almost all of customers are clustered around three main markets which are Denver, Atlanta and Dallas.
-Because there is possibility that one building may contain several customers.
-So we set the opacity of dots to represent how many users in this building.
-When hovering on each dot, tooltip includes the building address, city and postal code will show.
+Because there is a possibility that one building may contain several customers, we set the opacity of dots to represent how many users are in building.
+When hovering on each dot, a tooltip that includes the building address, city and postal code will show.
 The donut-looking filter beside the map is used to filter the dots on the map based on markets.
 When change selection by filter, the map will zoom to the most appropriate level.

 ### Visualization 2: Monthly Revenue and CPQ Analysis

 The first visualization represented how much monthly revenue was received from the three states, Colorado, Texas and Georgia.
 We used a barchart to represent this data.
 According to the data and visualization Atlanta makes the biggest monthly revenue out of 3 states.
 And Dallas scores the 2nd.
 The 2nd bar chart shows the relationship between Industry and CPQ.
-In data file I used “X36 NPV List” attribute as it is the sum of “X36 MRC List” and “X36 NPV List”.
+In data file we used “X36 NPV List” attribute as it is the sum of “X36 MRC List” and “X36 NPV List”.
 And with this data the visualization represents CPQ by each industry.
 And the Telecommunication has the highest CPQ out of all the industries.
 2nd and 3rd IT Infrastructure and Finance respectively.
 Other industries besides top 3 are mostly low in CPQ.

 ### Visualization 3: Revenue Analysis